Gail Asper, O.C., O.M., LL.D., President and Trustee

 Gail Asper was born in Winnipeg, Manitoba and obtained her B.A. and LL.B. from the University of Manitoba in 1981 and 1984 respectively.
 After receiving her call to the Bar of Nova Scotia, Gail practiced corporate and commercial law with Goldberg & Thompson in Halifax, Nova Scotia, before joining CanWest Global Communications Corp. in 1989, as Corporate Secretary and Legal Counsel.

 Ms. Asper has received numerous awards for her community service, including the YMCA/YWCA Women of Distinction Award for Community Voluntarism, the Governor-General’s Ramon John Hnatyshyn Award for Voluntarism in the Performing Arts and the Business for the Arts Bovey Award.
-She has received the Outstanding Volunteer Fundraiser of the Year Award and the Outstanding Philanthropist Award from the Association of Fundraising Professionals.
+She has received the Outstanding Volunteer Fundraiser of the Year Award, the Outstanding Philanthropist Award from the Association of Fundraising Professionals and the Canadian Network for Arts and Learning’s 2019 Visionary Leadership Award.
 She has received Honorary Doctorates from the University of Manitoba, Hebrew University of Jerusalem, Carleton University and Mount Saint Vincent University.
 She was also awarded the Queen’s Golden and Diamond Jubilee Medal, has received the Order of Manitoba and has been inducted as an Officer of the Order of Canada.

 She is married to Dr. Michael Paterson and has two sons, Stephen and Jonathan.